List of Scream episodes: Season 3: Resurrection (2019)

+Scream: If I Die

+Scream: If I Die is a series of six webisodes released on MTV's official YouTube channel on May 23, 2016.
+Set between the first and second season, it features the Lakewood Six recording their final thoughts on Noah's podcast, The Morgue, in case they are killed by Piper's accomplice.

 Scream After Dark

 Scream After Dark is a half-hour television aftershow hosted by Jeffery Self, which features behind the scenes footage, comedy sketches and interviews with the main cast from the series in which they discuss an episode of Scream following its original airing.
 The aftershow featured three installments which aired following the first, eighth and twelfth episodes of the second season.